-Make an appointment with your family doctor or a general practitioner if you have signs or symptoms that worry you.
-If your doctor suspects that you have vasculitis, you may be referred to a specialist.
-What specialist you'll see depends on what type of vasculitis you have.
+Make an appointment with your primary care doctor if you have signs or symptoms that worry you.
+If your doctor suspects that you have vasculitis, he or she may refer you to a joint and muscle specialist (rheumatologist) with experience in helping people with this condition.
+You may also benefit from a multidisciplinary approach.
+What specialists you see depends on the type and severity of your condition.

 Specialists who treat vasculitis include: